Kyren223/server/nixosModules/eko-privacy.md

 When using the service, we collect the following:

-- **IP address and port** – for connection tracking and abuse prevention
+- **IP address and port** – for security, connection tracking and abuse prevention
 - **User ID** – a stable 64-bit identifier generated on first login
-- **Request data** – including message contents and other client requests
+- **Request data** – including messages and other client requests submitted by users
 - **Usage metrics** – such as API usage frequency and session durations
 - **System analytics** (optional) – OS, architecture, RAM, and terminal-related environment variables